Skip to content

 The Platinum Eagle’s design never fails to impress me.
 John Mercanti’s obverse, with its close-up of the Statue of Liberty’s face, radiates freedom and strength, inscribed with “LIBERTY,” “IN GOD WE TRUST,” “E PLURIBUS UNUM,” and the mintage year.
 The Proof Platinum Eagle series is especially known for its annually changing obverse designs, each year showcasing different themes and artistry chosen by the U.S. Mint.
 From 2018–2020, proof coins added single-word inscriptions from the Declaration of Independence, and from 2021–2025, they celebrate the First Amendment’s five freedoms, like “WITH FREEDOM OF RELIGION LIBERTY GROWS” in 2021.

 The bullion coin’s reverse, designed by Thomas D. Rogers, features a soaring bald eagle against a setting sun, with details like “UNITED STATES OF AMERICA” and the $100 face value for the 1 oz coin.
 Unlike some world platinum coins or silver coins like the American Silver Eagle that retain the same design or same reverse design each year, the Platinum Eagle series stands out for its changing artwork.
 Proof coins, however, steal the show with their changing reverse designs, reflecting themes like Vistas of Liberty (1998–2002), Foundations of Democracy (2006–2008), and the current First Amendment series (2021–2025).
+The Foundations of Democracy series specifically highlighted the three branches of government—executive, legislative, and judicial—as part of the coin's celebration of American civic themes.

 Specifications for the 1 oz Platinum Eagle: